atbcb/ICTTestingBaseline/docs/21TimedEvents.md

 -   Note from SC 1.4.2 Audio Control:
     -   Note 1: Since any content that does not meet this success criterion can interfere with a user's ability to use the whole page, all content on the page (whether or not it is used to meet other success criteria) must meet this success criterion.
 See Conformance Requirement 5: Non-Interference.

-Test Procedure for SC 2.2.1 Timing Adjustable
+21.1 Test Procedure for Timing Adjustable
 ---------------------------------------------
+**Baseline Test ID:** 21.1-TimingAdjustable
 ### Identify Content
 Identify any instances of content time limits (excluding exceptions described above).

 ### Test Instructions
 For each instance of an identified time limit for content:
-1. Check that at least one of the following is true before time expires:
+1. Check that at least one of the following is true before time expires [SC 2.2.1]:
     -  The user has the ability to turn off the time limit.
     -  The user has the ability to adjust the time limit before encountering it over a wide range that is at least ten times the length of the default setting.
     -  The user is warned before time expires AND: